harrycresswell/harry/content/writing/22-04-22-menus-hugo/index.md

 ## Wrapping up

 Setting up a menu in Hugo isn’t too difficult, but there are various approaches to consider.
-Which one you choose will depend on the size of your project, and the complexity of its content structure.
+Which one you choose will depend on the size of your website, and the complexity of its content structure.

 The most challenging aspect is highlighting current menu items.
 But, since Hugo v0.86.0, the [pageRef](https://github.com/gohugoio/hugo/releases/tag/v0.86.0) variable makes the process much easier.
 For that reason, I highly recommend keeping your Hugo version up-to-date.

 With the ability to assign Params, we can do all sorts of things to customise our menu items.
-We’ve looked at creating external links.
-But you might consider adding custom icons, to illustrate your menu items.
-Or, even add custom classes, to change the style of a menu item based on a certain condition.
+From creating external links to adding custom icons which help illustrate your menu items.
+You might even decide to add custom classes, so you can change the style of a menu item based on a certain condition.
 I’ll leave that for you to explore.

 There’s lots more to cover on the topic of menus.
 Managing menus from a `config/menus.toml` file and dealing with multi-lingual site navigation both come to mind.
 But these topics could easily be articles in themselves, so I’ll leave it there for today.